A universal deformation ring with unexpected Krull dimension: Auxiliary results: Representations and group theory

 For the construction of our counterexample the choice of the image of the residual representation will be essential.
 A faithful representation of the symmetric group $S_3$ will be a good choice:

-\begin{lem} Let $k$ be a field of characteristic different form $2,3$.
+\begin{lemma} Let $k$ be a field of characteristic different form $2,3$.
 Up to equivalence there are exactly three (absolutely) irreducible representations of $S_3$ over $k$: The trivial $1$-dimensional representation $\mathbf{1}$, the $1$-dimensional sign representation $\rhosign$ and the faithful two dimensional standard representation $\rho_{std}:S_3\hookrightarrow \glzw{k}$.
-The adjoint representation $\Ad(\rho_{std})$ of $\rho_{std}$ is isomorphic to $\mathbf{1}\oplus \rhosign \oplus \rho_{std}$. \end{lem} \begin{proof} By assumption the order of $S_3$ is prime to the characteristic of the field $k$, thus all representations are semi-simple.
+The adjoint representation $\Ad(\rho_{std})$ of $\rho_{std}$ is isomorphic to $\mathbf{1}\oplus \rhosign \oplus \rho_{std}$. \end{lemma} \begin{proof} By assumption the order of $S_3$ is prime to the characteristic of the field $k$, thus all representations are semi-simple.
 Further, the prime field of $k$ is already a splitting field for $S_3$.
 Now, all assertions follow by looking at characters of $S_3$. \end{proof}

-One of the main ingredients of the counterexample is the following result of A. N. Zubkov: \begin{thm}[A. N. Zubkov] Let $p\neq 2$ be a prime and $R$ be a commutative pro-finite ring.
-There is no continuous injective ring homomorphism from a non-abelian free pro-$p$ group onto a closed subgroup of $\glzw{R}$. \end{thm} \begin{proof} \cite[Theorem 4.1]{zubkov1} and \cite[Theorem 2.1]{zubkov1}. \end{proof}
+One of the main ingredients of the counterexample is the following result of A. N. Zubkov: \begin{theorem}[A. N. Zubkov] Let $p\neq 2$ be a prime and $R$ be a commutative pro-finite ring.
+There is no continuous injective goup homomorphism from a non-abelian free pro-$p$ group onto a closed subgroup of $\glzw{R}$. \end{theorem} \begin{proof} \cite[Theorem 4.1]{zubkov1} and \cite[Theorem 2.1]{zubkov1}. \end{proof}